Are you looking for the ultimate 5 days in London itinerary?

 Most travelers do not even know about Neal’s Yard.
 It is a beautiful little street adjacent to Covent Garden.
 It is one of the hidden gems in London, and you will want to stop and take a look at it!

-You will want to pop into World-famous Neal’s Yard Remedies.
+You will want to pop into the world-famous Neal’s Yard Remedies.
 It offers organic skin and body care items.
 There are also independent shops and fashionable boutiques.

 If you are curious, there are many clubs and bars in Camden Town to explore!